Euro 2020 Betting Offers for New Customers

 Betting companies typically offer free bets to entice new customers.
 When major events such as Euro 2020 take place, there are a larger than normal number of bettors looking to open new accounts, so the best betting sites will give even more generous offers than normal.

 Typically, these will centre around individual matches featuring the biggest teams.
 As well as free bets, betting sites will offer boosted odds, with much bigger prices available than normal.

-England are the favourites to win Euro 2020 at 11/2 with most football betting sites.
-This may seem a surprise considering that England have not won a tournament since 1966 and have never been crowned as European Championship winners, improved performances under Gareth Southgate suggest they could go all the way.
+Hosts England are the second favourites to win Euro 2020 at 6.00.
+Although England have not won a tournament since 1966 and have never been crowned as European Championship winners, improved performances under Gareth Southgate suggest they could go all the way.

 Their group games will be played in London at Wembley Stadium, which is also the venue for both semi-finals and the final.
 This means that England are effectively being viewed as the hosts, even though the tournament will be shared between several different nations.

 This perceived home advantage has shortened their price, as has the fact that the UK has a big gambling culture, with a lot of England fans betting on their team to win, which brings down the odds.
 Many UK bookmakers are also offering free bets on England to attract patriotic supporters.

 It’s fair to say that other nations represent better value than England, who have defensive frailties and traditionally struggle to retain possession against top teams.

 Belgium are the third favourites at 7.00, having beaten England twice at the last World Cup.
 Germany are 8.00, with Spain at 8.50, but neither nation look able to win this tournament.